q3769/conseq4j/README.md

   inadvertently delay each other's execution while waiting in the executor's task queue.
 To account for hash collision, conseq4j does not support any shutdown action on the executor ([ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)) instance created by the API; that is to prevent unintended task cancellation across different sequence keys.
+  Individual [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) instance(s) returned
+  by the executor can still be cancelled as usual.
 This may not be an issue for those workloads that are asynchronous and focused on overall throughput, but is something to be aware of.

 ## Full disclosure - Asynchronous Conundrum